 This year also included some dietary choices that surprised some people around me.
 After reading The Mood Cure (which I highly recommend to anyone looking to adjust and balance stress, energy, and emotions without pharmaceuticals), I was inspired to clean up some lingering habits that I knew weren’t benefiting my life:

-- I gave up sugar for the most part (except for the very occasional cookie or birthday cupcake!) by replacing it with stevia or eliminating it entirely from recipes.
+- I gave up sugar for the most part, even alcohol (except for the very occasional cookie or birthday cupcake) by replacing it with stevia or eliminating it entirely from recipes.

 - Most significantly, I started eating a LOT more protein, about three times what I had been eating.
 This really helped my energy levels and mood and was particularly beneficial during my triathlon training.